CondeNast/xml-to-react/CONTRIBUTING.md

 ## How to contribute to XML-to-React

-#### Did you find a bug?
+#### Did you find a bug, want to add a feature, or have questions about the code?

-Open a [new issue](https://github.com/CondeNast/xml-to-react/issues/new) making sure to include to include a **title and clear description** of the bug.
+Open a [new issue](https://github.com/CondeNast/xml-to-react/issues/new).
+Follow the provided template as a guideline.

 #### Did you write a patch that fixes a bug?

-* Open a new GitHub pull request with the patch.
+Open a new pull request.
+Follow the provided template as a guideline.

-* Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.

 #### Do you intend to add a new feature or change an existing one?

 * Suggest your change by opening a [new issue](https://github.com/CondeNast/xml-to-react/issues/new) and start writing code.

 #### Do you have questions about the source code?